MicrosoftDocs/azure-reference-other/studio-module-reference/join-data.md

 7. Run the experiment, or select the Join Data module and selected **Run Selected**, to perform the join.

-7. To view the results, right-click the **Join Data** module, select **Results dataset**, and click **Visualize**.
+8. To view the results, right-click the **Join Data** module, select **Results dataset**, and click **Visualize**.

-> [!TIP]
-> If your dataset has no key column, you can still combine it with another dataset, by using the [Add Columns](add-columns.md) module.
-This module functions more like R, and can combine two datasets on a row-by-row basis.

 ## Examples

- You can see examples of how this module is used by exploring these sample experiments in the [Model Gallery](https://gallery.cortanaintelligence.com/):
+You can see examples of how this module is used by exploring these sample experiments in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/):

 -   In the [Breast cancer detection](http://go.microsoft.com/fwlink/?LinkId=525726) sample, [Join Data](join-data.md) is used to combine the positive training cases with the negative training cases after the proportion of cases has been adjusted.